How To Plan A Fantasy Wedding You Can Actually Afford

 Pick A Flower

-The cost of flowers may come as a surprise to many couples.
+The cost of wedding flowers may come as a surprise to many couples.
 And if your favorite flower happens to be out-of-season, flowers could add up to half your first mortgage payment.
 Be smart and take a different approach to floral decorations.

 Keep your bouquet simple and skip the boutonnieres.
 If your wedding venue is different from your reception, decorate the wedding venue with simple ribbons along the pews.
-You’ll only for spending about half an hour there.
+You’ll only spending about half an hour there.

-As for the reception, use votive candles, lanterns, or other memorable items as centerpieces instead of a large flower arrangement at each table.
+As for the reception, use votive candles, lanterns, or other memorable items as wedding centerpieces instead of a large flower arrangement at each table.
 Long-stemmed flowers, such as roses and calla lilies, will eliminate a more expensive arrangement that has to be wired together.

 Choose only one or two types of flowers instead of more.
 Half a dozen different kinds of flowers will be more expensive than the same amount of a single type.
 Incidentally, those bouquets are costly, and by eliminating a large bridal party you automatically cut down on that cost.

 These wedding florists can suggest breathtaking floral arrangements that fit your budget

 Look Like a Princess Bride – On a Handmaiden’s Budget

 Of course, you want to look your best.
 Every bride wants to present a stunning appearance.
 Smart brides look fabulous without spending a fortune.